-Rebecca Hains is a children’s media culture expert.
-An associate professor of advertising and media studies at Salem State University, in Salem, Mass., her research focuses on girls and media.
+Dr. Rebecca Hains is a children’s media culture expert.
+She is a professor of advertising and media studies at Salem State University in Salem, Mass., where she is affiliated with the Center for Childhood and Youth Studies.
+Her research focuses on girls and media.

 She is the author of Growing Up With Girl Power: Girlhood On Screen and in Everyday Life (Peter Lang Press) and several essays in anthologies and peer-reviewed journals, including Popular Communications and The International Journal of Girlhood Studies.
-She is currently working on a new anthology called Princess Cultures: Mediating Girls’ Imaginations and Identities (co-edited with Miriam Forman-Brunell).
+She is currently working on an anthology called Princess Cultures: Mediating Girls’ Imaginations and Identities (co-edited with Miriam Forman-Brunell).
+Her new book, The Princess Problem: Guiding Our Girls Through the Princess-Obsessed Years, is to be released by Source Books in 2014.

 Rebecca has spoken about her work at more than 30 national and international conferences and events, including the Geena Davis Institute on Gender and Media in Los Angeles and the Prix Jeunesse International, a festival in Germany that promotes excellence in children’s television worldwide.